GraphQLGuide/apollo-datasource-mongodb/README.md

 Inside the data source, the collection is available at `this.collection` (e.g. `this.collection.update({_id: 'foo, { $set: { name: 'me' }}})`).
 The model (if you're using Mongoose) is available at `this.model` (`new this.model({ name: 'Alice' })`).
 In Apollo Server 3, the context was automatically handled by the abstract `DataSource` class from apollo-datasource.
 This package has been deprecated, so the `DataSource` class has been removed from this package, as well as the initialize method.

 By default, the API classes you create will not have access to the context.
 You can either choose to add the data that your API class needs on a case-by-case basis as members of the class, or you can add the entire context as a member of the class if you wish.
 All you need to do is add the field(s) to the options argument of the constructor and call super passing in options.
-Then, the request's context is available at `this.context`.
 For example, if you put the logged-in user's ID on context as `context.currentUserId` and you want your Users class to have access to `currentUserId`:

 ```js
 class Users extends MongoDataSource {